simozhou/supreme-fishstick/README.md

 - make popover disappear when out of viewport
 - scrollable popover
 - fix scaling and styling for programme and FAQ
-- populate speakers (add popovers to all of them)
 - populate programme
 - populate faq
 - populate/remove sponsors